assadnavi/assadnavi.github.io/_posts/2024-01-10-interview-preparation-cpp-coding-quiz-1.md

 ## Quiz Question 2

 After fixing the compiler error, the next step you take is to spend some time coding a new member function for the class **Day**.
-The function is called **text()** and is aiming to return a string that can then be printing on the console.
+The function is called **text()** and is aiming to return a string.
 The code you produced can be seen below.

 ```cpp
 #include <iostream>